nhsengland/it-standards/application-development/web-dev/readme.md

-# Internet Development Standards
+# Web Development Standards

 _in progress ..._

-Note that NO publicly accessible Internet application, site, or service may be developed or deployed without the prior approval of GDS.
+Note that NO publicly accessible web application, site, or service may be developed or deployed without the prior approval of GDS.

 ## Core

-All Internet application development:
+All web application development:

 * MUST follow the [common standards](../common-dev).
 * MUST use the common web development stack defined by NHSEI below.